 A gift annuity is a straightforward contract in which you make a gift and in exchange receive payments for life.
 These secure payments are fixed in amount and will not vary with market fluctuations.
 The amount of the payment depends on your age at the time you set up the gift annuity.
 This is one time when age is a benefit: the older you are, the higher the payment.

 There are some tax advantages in addition to the annuity payments.
 You receive an income tax charitable deduction at the time the annuity is funded, which could potentially help you save on your income taxes.
 In addition, part of each annuity payment usually is not subject to income tax (it is tax-free).
-At the end of the gift annuity term, the remaining amount is then used by the Adler School towards its most pressing needs.
+At the end of the gift annuity term, the remaining amount is then used by Adler University towards its most pressing needs.